connerj70/personal-website/src/markdown-pages/highest-paying-programming-jobs.md

 #### Required Qualifications and Expertise

 Enterprise architects are required to have a computer science degree or equivalent training and experince.
-Anywhere from 6 to 10 years of systems architecture with large-scale databasesa and applications is also required.
+Anywhere from 6 to 10 years of systems architecture with large-scale databases and applications is also required.

 Entreprise architects should be able to see the "big picture" when discussing and planning the development of architecture, information, technology, and infrastructure.